tobek/laminae/notes.md

     - definitionish
         - hm "a pervasive lack of interest and difficulty concentrating on the current activity"
         - 1) prevented from engaging in wanted activity, 2) when we are forced to engage in unwanted activity, or 3) when we are simply unable for some other reason to maintain engagement in an activity
 - "The Buddhist allegory of "Indra's Net" tells of an endless net of threads throughout the universe, the horizontal threads running through space, the vertical ones through time.
 At every crossing of threads is an individual, and every individual is a crystal bead.
 The great light of "Absolute Being" illuminates and penetrates every crystal bead; moreover, every crystal bead reflects not only the light from every other crystal in the net---but also every reflection of every reflection throughout the universe."
 GEB.
-NGP? probably better
+NGP? probably better. maybe exists in CNP?
 - "Two irreconcilable relations to evil: fearing the evil within the walls, fearing the evil without" - https://mobile.twitter.com/0x49fa98/status/1093924128044679168 LEP?
 - "Liberalism [forwards] means chaos; Conservatism [backwards] means petrifaction.
 Both are equally repellant.
 We are always faced with the questions: "what must be destroyed?" and "what must be preserved?"
 Liberalism and Conservatism are not [there are no] philosophies, only habits, and neither is enough to guide us" - https://mobile.twitter.com/0x49fa98/status/1447553891109949440 XXP?
 CXX?
 NXX.
 NEP?
 - done